 In this tutorial, we will learn how to search for connections between companies and people using Lampyre.
 To begin, open the Lampyre application and create a new project file.
 Starting with a fresh file helps keep your investigation organized and ensures that the results you gather are stored in one place.

-Next, we will open the Scheme tab, which can be found under “File” in the navigation menu at the top.
+First, we will open the Scheme tab, which can be found under “File” in the navigation menu at the top.
+This is where you’ll build your investigation visually.

 In the Presets section, locate “British company” and drag it onto the canvas.
-This will open the Properties tab, where you can enter the company’s information.
+This will open the Properties tab, where you can enter the company’s information such as the company number or name.

 Now that this step is complete, we can send our request.
 To do this, right-click on the element in the canvas.
 A list of available requests will appear, based on the information you entered earlier.
 In our case, we will send two requests using the company number.

-In the left bar you will be able to track your requests loading and after they are completed you wil be presented by connection graph in your main canvas.
-And if you would prefer a table view just double click on the request for a different view.
+In the left bar, you will be able to track your requests loading.
+After they are completed, you will be presented with a connection graph in your main canvas.
+If you would prefer a table view, just double-click on the request for a different view.

 Since we were able to find all legal persons connected to this company number, we can now expand our search to see every company those people are linked to.
 To do this, go to the Content tab in the bottom-right corner, select People, right-click, and start another request (as shown in the picture below).